 In November 2015, he was appointed to the central Ministry of Health as the manager of the National Eye Health Division and is involved with the non-communicable disease program of the Ministry.
 He currently resides in Mango Town, Township of Virginia in Montserrado County with his wife and three children.

-Jason Beste (MD, MPH) is an Associate Scientist in the Division of Global Health Equity, a faculty member in the Division of Infectious Disease, and an Instructor at Harvard Medical School.
-Dr. Beste currently serves as the Chief Medical Officer for Partners In Health in Liberia.
-There he leads the strategic planning and implementation of clinical programs in partnership with the Ministry of Health with the goal of rebuilding health systems in the southeast region of Liberia that were devastated by civil war and the recent Ebola outbreak.
-He is also a guest lecturer in the College of Health Sciences at Tubman University in Liberia and a member of the Liberian College of Physicians and Surgeons, where he teaches and mentors Liberian medical students and residents.
+Jason Beste (MD, MPH) is currently a Clinical Instructor within the Department of Medicine, Division of Allergy & Infectious Diseases at the University of Washington and the Co-Director, UW Global & Rural Health Fellowship.
+Dr. Beste formerly served as the Chief Medical Officer for Partners In Health in Liberia.
+There he led the strategic planning and implementation of clinical programs in partnership with the Ministry of Health with the goal of rebuilding health systems in the southeast region of Liberia that were devastated by civil war and the recent Ebola outbreak.
+He was also a guest lecturer in the College of Health Sciences at Tubman University in Liberia and a member of the Liberian College of Physicians and Surgeons, where he taught and mentored Liberian medical students and residents.
 His research interests include the MDR-TB/HIV care cascade and linkage to care, as well as health systems strengthening projects in post-conflict countries.

 Dr. Beste earned his BS and MD from Creighton University and his MPH from the University of Washington.

 Pharm.
 Luke Bawo - HMER; Ministry of Health, Liberia